luxiaolili/MimicMotion_train/README.md

 ## Training Guidance

 1. In the experiments, the posenet is so hard to control, So I do a lot of  experiments for it.
-I think the posenet is not good for control the pose, But I train the posenet with unet2d, the results shows that posenet can control the pose for sd-2.1, You can follow my other project Pose2Image.
+I think the posenet is not good for control the pose, But I train the posenet with unet2d, the results shows that posenet can control the pose for sd-2.1, You can follow my other project Pose2Image.(https://github.com/luxiaolili/Pose2Image)
 2. The diffusers is unstabitily, I do it with different versions, the result is different
 3. It is need clear data and so many datasets, This is a data hungry task
 4. It is bad for train many epochs, mybe my dataset is so poor
-5. Maybe you should train the posenet on image and finetune the unet and posenet for SVD
+5. Maybe you should train the posenet on image and finetune the unet and posenet for SVD. (https://github.com/luxiaolili/Pose2Image)

 ### Environment setup